8 Signs of a Gambling Addiction

 Partners of problem gamblers need help to set boundaries so they don’t unintentionally enable the other partner’s addictive behavior.
 This is true whether the gambling addict chooses to get help or not.
 Organizations such as Gam-Anon can be extremely helpful for both the problem gambler and those closest to him or her.

-Western Maryland Health Services Can Help
+UPMC Western Maryland Can Help